-Warehouse Layout Design Part 1: “The ever faithful warehouse manager, Wally and the WW2 relics.”
+Warehouse Layout Design Part 1: “The ever faithful warehouse manager, Wally, and the WW2 relics.”

 “Product will expand to fill the space available!”

 Having considered the points above the ever faithful and helpful warehouse manager has now found himself in a position even though he is still not quite sure how it happened.
-That somehow he seems to of agreed to store thousands of extra pallets with no extra floor space.
-Although the FD has been kind enough to allow him a few thousand pounds out of the many thousands the FD has saved on the bulk buying and “the programme of consolidation that is required to drive efficiency” to buy a bit of extra pallet racking.
+Somehow he seems to of agreed to store thousands of extra pallets with no extra floor space.
+Although the FD has been kind enough to allow him a few thousand pounds out of the many thousands the FD has saved on the bulk buying and “the program of consolidation that is required to drive efficiency” to buy a bit of extra pallet racking.

 His deputy offers a solution “why don’t you call that guy Wally, you know the blokes been in before trying to sell that used racking.”

-Now the warehouse managers mind drifts back to the time when Wally was in before.
+Now the warehouse manager’s mind drifts back to the time when Wally was in before.
 The warehouse manager remembers his exchange of words with Wally “What’s it like then Wally is it good quality?”
 Wally helped him out by showing him some pictures on his phone of what appeared at first glance to be some WW2 relics that had recently been hauled out of a river.
 The warehouse manager also remembered asking Wally if he “knew what he was doing and would it be safe to SEMA standards etc”.
 Wally’s reply had not filled the warehouse manager with confidence “don’t worry about all that, I’m telling you we’re cracking at racking”.

-Warehouse Layout Design Part 2 – When Wally wont do
+Warehouse Layout Design Part 2 – When Wally won’t do

 Pallet racking design and product change.